nathanielks/wp-template-performance/README.md

 **License:** MIT
 **License URI:** http://opensource.org/licenses/MIT

 A simple profiling tool used to determine which templates take a while to load.
-PHP >= 5.3.0
+PHP >= 5.3.0, WIP

 ## Description ##